philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-Using `std::endl` not only inserts a newline character but also flushes the output buffer, which is expensive when done repeatedly.
+Description: Using `std::endl` not only inserts a newline character but also flushes the output buffer, which is expensive when done repeatedly.
 The efficient version uses `'\n'` characters for line breaks and only flushes once at the end, improving output performance.

 ## Example 44: Cache-Unfriendly Memory Access Pattern